os-lecture/2023S-os-lectures/lec3/p1-osviewarch.md

 #### Data Isolation: Virtual Memory

 - Virtual Memory
-   - Security issues of reading and writing memory
+   - Security issues of memory read/write
    - Security issues of Inter-Process communication
    - The problem of memory space utilization
-   - The efficiency of memory read and write
+   - The efficiency of memory read/write
 - Address spaces
-   - A program can only access its own memory
+   - Any program can only access its own memory
    - **Any memory access request to other process's space will be denied** without permission